All Episodes

 I am committed to passing a Green New Deal, creating clean jobs, and finally putting an end to fracking once and for all.

-Mama Lakamla just don't give a frack.
+Mama La Kamala, just don't give a frack.

-Mama Lakamala, that's the second one.
+Mama La Kamala, that's the second one.

-We need a Mamala, Drew Barrymore says.
+We need a mamala, Drew Barrymore says.

 That was Jimmy Fallon in that particular case.

-Um I find it amazing that not only are Democrats, the Save Act in Congress are so against you know, proof of citizenship for elections, why do you think that is?
+I find it amazing that not only are Democrats, the SAVE Act and Congress are so against proof of citizenship for elections.

 Why would they be against voter ID laws?

-But I don't need one to vote like it when I lived in the state of New York.
+Why do I need a picture ID to get into the Democratic National Convention, but I don't need one to vote like it when I lived in the state of New York?

 Why is that?

-Why tell me explain that rationale to me?
+Tell me, explain that rationale to me.

 Why wouldn't they want and demand updated voter rolls?